-12 Top-Rated Tourist Attractions in the Yarra Valley and Dandenong Ranges
+14 Top-Rated Tourist Attractions in the Dandenong Ranges

-For more than a century, the area has been one of the most rewarding weekend getaways from the city, attracting artists, nature lovers, and foodies.
-Plan your Yarra Valley itinerary and find out more about the best places to visit with our list of the top tourist attractions in the Yarra Valley and Dandenong Ranges.
+For more than a century, the Yarra Valley and the Dandenong Ranges has been one of the most rewarding weekend getaways from Melbourne.
+Learn more about the best places to visit with our list of the top tourist attractions in the Dandenong Ranges.

 1. Healesville Sanctuary

-"Spirits of the Sky" offers a chance to see birds of prey, featuring the majestic wedgetail eagle, soar through the air.
-With several healthy dining options, Healesville Sanctuary is also a great place to take in the best of the region's gourmet delicacies.
+"Spirits of the Sky" offers a chance to see birds of prey, featuring the majestic wedge-tailed eagle, soar through the air.

 Official site: http://www.zoo.org.au/healesville